danprince/ichor/README.md

 * Dungeon generator should work with a dungeon draft, not a real dungeon.
 The draft should be made of templates, not real room objects.
 Then we don't have to worry about legend etc.
 * Dungeon generator should have limits for how many of 1 type of room to generate.
 E.g. some presets should be unique.
 * Draft nodes still need the grid, otherwise it's tricky to tell which spots are free / where the adjacent nodes are.
 Probably want a graph traversal friendly interface for getting the links from each node, by inference from the map.
-* Time to create a grid utility that works as 2d array
 * Should forward all events that arrive at the player down to the items in their inventory.
 * Define actions that take an entity and the game state.
 Have an energy cost and can return alternate action.
-* Move ControlsHandler into a interface manager class and then handle shift * arrows for diagonals, click events, control mapping etc there.
 * Should have a central hub that includes the tutorial rooms, a graveyard etc
 * Move all templates for hub into separate file and have templates file just export a big list.
 * Still need to separate the UI onto separate canvases.